In2scuba holidays & dive trips for 2008

 In2scuba are running several dive trips throughout the year to many UK dive sites including Inland waters like Stoney Cove and Gildenburgh Water.
+We will also be offering regular hard boat diving from Brighton & Eastbourne, some weekday evenings .

+In addition to these regular events we have organised some dive trips and diving holidays in the UK and Abroad, to keep you diving in new and interesting diving environments.
 We have a friendly group of divers that meet up on these trips; this forms a relaxed and enjoyable environment for new divers to feel comfortable and part of the group.

-This includes: Semi- dry suit, BCD, regs, hood, gloves, booties, mask, snorkel, fins, weight belt, weights and a 12litre tank.
+In2scuba offer full Equipment hire for your trip or holiday, this includes: Dry-suits or Semi-dry suits, BCD, regs, hood, gloves, booties, mask, snorkel, fins, weight belt, weights and a 12 or 15litre tank.
 All divers are required to have there own dive watch or computer, dive knife, dive compass and a dive torch.

 For coastal destinations ALL divers must have there own SMB and reel, these are essential for the safety of all the divers on the trip.
 If you are unfamiliar with the use and deployment of an SMB, we offer separate training for this important skill, please contact us for details.